Rabitttt/MovieCollection/README.md

 # MovieCollection
-Movie Collection to store your movies and show your movies to other people.
+Movie Collection helps you to collecting your movies and show them to other people.

 # Usage